Man spotted with AR-15 outside Kyle Rittenhouse trial confirms he is a fired Ferguson police officer

 Kline joined the Ferguson Police Department in 2015, following the shooting of Michael Brown, a Black man, by a white police officer.
 Brown’s death, which did not result in criminal charges, sparked protests and acts of vandalism in the St. Louis suburb.

-Kline has protested outside the courthouse for the past three days, bringing a gun to the demonstration Wednesday for a brief time.
-Wearing a tactical vest, button down shirt, bow tie with slacks and dress shoes, Kline spent part of the morning yelling “Black Lives Matter is a terrorist organization” and screaming “(expletive) BLM!” through a megaphone as he stood in the public way across the street from the courthouse.
+Kline has protested outside the Kenosha County Courthouse for the past three days, bringing a gun to the demonstration Wednesday for a brief time.
+Wearing a tactical vest, button-down shirt, bow tie, slacks and dress shoes, Kline spent part of the morning yelling “Black Lives Matter is a terrorist organization” and screaming “(expletive) BLM!” through a megaphone as he stood in the public way across the street from the courthouse.

 Kenosha County sheriff’s deputies told Kline, who drove to the courthouse in a Maserati with Illinois plates, that he could not have the rifle there because he was within 1,000 feet of a school if he did not have a permit.